deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 Aave v3 Prime uses the same contract code as Aave v3 Core instance overall, but redeployed modules _Lend & Borrow_ and _Reserve Parameters_, while re-using the same deployments for _Treasury, Aave Ecosystem Reserves & Rewards_, the _GHO Stablecoin_ and the _Aave Governance_.

-We only report on the specific differences in this report, to understand the redeployed and re-used modules check out our _Core_ instance [report](/protocols/aave).
+We only report on the specific differences in this report, to understand the redeployed and re-used modules check out our Aave v3 Core instance [report](/protocols/aave).

 Due to the minimal differences to Aave v3 Core the same scores apply for Aave v3 Prime.